kingnido/miniredis/README.md

 It will build a binary.

 Functional tests were implemented for a large range of cases.
-More could be done.
-To run them:
+The RedisCmd and the server's request handler were tested with many ZADD requests in parallel, to ensure consistency in the set structure.
+A reasonable coverage was implemented for other structures as well.
+More can be done.

 ```
 # on macos